 To set up mass data completeness settings across your activities follow the steps below:

 Step 1: To begin, navigate to the GHG Activities screen by selecting the Data Management menu icon at the top of the screen and clicking on GHG activities from the drop down.
 Once on the GHG Activities screen click on the "Settings" button above the chart as shown below.
-Bulk Activity Settings button is available on the GHG Activities screen, Meters Screen, Transport screen and EED:A8 Screen.
+Bulk Activity Settings button is available on the GHG Activities screen, Meters Screen, and Transport screen.
 Users can go to any of these screens to use the Bulk Settings feature.
 For this example the GHG activities screen is used.

 A - Data Completeness